The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Introduction

-In this paper, we present a counter-intuitive observation: arbitrary-order generation, in its current form, \emph{narrows} rather than expands the reasoning potential elicitable by RL.
+In this work, we present a counter-intuitive observation: for these general reasoning tasks, arbitrary-order generation may in fact narrow rather than expand the reasoning potential elicitable by RL.
 To rigorously assess this, we employ Pass@$k$~\cite{chen2021evaluating}, which measures the coverage of solution space.
-Recent studies suggest that RL primarily acts to sharpen the base model's distribution; consequently, the Pass@$k$ performance of the base model effectively sets the upper bound for the reasoning capability of the model after RL training~\cite{yue2025does,liu2025prorl,zhang2025interplay}.
-Under this metric, we compare the reasoning potential of LLaDA~\cite{nie2025large} with arbitrary-order generation against standard AR decoding.
-As shown in Figure~\ref{fig:teaser} (Left), restricting a dLLM to standard AR order in fact yields a higher Pass@$k$, and consequently a higher reasoning boundary, than its flexible counterpart.
+Recent studies suggest that RL primarily acts to sharpen the base model's distribution; consequently, the Pass@$k$ performance of the base model serves as an effective proxy for the achievable reasoning limits of the model after RL training~\cite{yue2025does,liu2025prorl}.
+Under this metric, we compare the reasoning potential of arbitrary-order generation against standard AR decoding using LLaDA-Instruct~\cite{nie2025large}.
+As shown in Figure~\ref{fig:teaser} (Left), restricting a dLLM to standard AR order tends to yield a \emph{higher} Pass@$k$, and consequently a higher reasoning boundary, than its flexible counterpart.